INDAPlus21/ogronman-task-12/README.md

 ### Wire World
 In wireworld draw with holding and dragging mouse button

-Remove/erase with the other mouse button
+Remove/erase with the other mouse button and dragging

 click to activate a neuron